duckdb/duckdb-web/docs/sql/query_syntax/from.md

 SELECT *
 FROM trades t
 ASOF JOIN prices p USING (symbol, "when");
--- Returns symbol, trades.when, price (but NOT prices.when)
 ```

+Returns symbol, trades.when, price (but NOT prices.when):

 If you combine `USING` with a `SELECT *` like this,
 the query will return the left side (probe) column values for the matches,